mx101/NotGalaga/DEVELOPMENT.md

 - 4:30am - Added pseudotimer, currently primarily used for limiting shooting speed.
 In the future, implement into enemy movement, possibly make some EnemyMove() function that takes in whether the enemy movement should wait or not?

 - 4:55am - Implemented pseudotimer in player death vibration

+- 5:10am - Now storing enemy path in an inner struct to the Enemy class